 Contact hours (4 total): 2 lecture, 2 lab Study of infectious diseases of the body.
-Emphasis on the causes and effects of bacteria, fungi, virsus, and parasites to health.
+Emphasis on the causes and effects of bacteria, fungi, viruses, and parasites to health.
 Classroom component offered online and onsite.

-Prerequisite(s): CPE 0200 or ENG 0800 with a grade of A or ENG 0850 with a grade of C or higher, and CPE 0300 or ENG 0900 with a grade of C or higher An appropriate college placement test, ACT, or SAT score will satisfy the respective CPE requirement.
+Prerequisite(s): ENG 0800 with a grade of A or ENG 0850 with a grade of C or higher, and ENG 0900 with a grade of C or higher